forcedotcom/cli-packages/DEVELOPING.md

 When you are ready to commit

 1. We enforces commit message format.
-We recommend using [commitizen](https://github.com/commitizen/cz-cli) by installing it with `yarn add --global commitizen` then commit using `git cz` which will prompt you questions to format the commit message.
+We recommend using [commitizen](https://github.com/commitizen/cz-cli) by installing it with `yarn global add commitizen` then commit using `git cz` which will prompt you questions to format the commit message.
 1. Before commit and push, husky will run several hooks to ensure the message and that everything lints and compiles properly.

 ## List of Useful commands